GoogleChrome/web.dev/src/site/content/en/react/precache-with-workbox-react/index.md

 to caching static and dynamic resources, the default configuration in CRA cannot be modified or overwritten unless you eject entirely.
-However, there is an [open proposal](https://github.com/facebook/create-react-app/issues/5359) to explore adding support for an external `workbox.config.js` file in v3.0.
+However, there is an [open proposal](https://github.com/facebook/create-react-app/issues/5359) to explore adding support for an external `workbox.config.js` file.
 This would allow developers to override the default settings by just creating a single `workbox.config.js` file.